 The AWTS hardware consists of a power take-off unit (PTU) in the FWD unit that transmits SM&GWs' torques through wirings to the RWD that includes a torque transfer device (TTD) and the optional changeover switch.
-Both are controlled by the on-board CPU.
-The TTD is activated as soon as the automotive vehicle is placed in DBW.
+Both are mechatronically-controlled by the on-board CPU.
+The TTD is activated as soon as the HE-JLTV is placed in DBW.
 Rear SM&GWs are applied and ready to transfer torque before acceleration begins.
-This anticipatory function leap-frogs many advanced technologies that require the detection of wheel slip or driveline rotation before the RWD drive is activated.
+This anticipatory function leap-frog many VATs that require the detection of wheel slip or driveline rotation before the RWD is activated.

 The enhanced functionality provides maximum traction immediately for smooth, strong acceleration from a standstill without the possibility of any drivetrain hesitation.
-During driving, torques delivery between the FWD and RWD units is varied by an on-board CPU in the TTD, which increases or reduces the values of the armature voltage on the DC-AC macrocommutator IPM magnetoelectrically-excited in-wheel-hub motors to progressively engage or disengage RWD unit.
+During driving, torques delivery between the FWD and RWD units is varied by an on-board CPU in the TTD, which increases or reduces the values of the armature voltage on the DC-AC macrocommutator IPM magnetoelectrically-excited in-wheel-hub E-M/M-E motors/generators to progressively engage or disengage RWD unit.
 The degree of slip determines the amount of torque transmitted.
-The CPU function in unison with the DC-AC macrocommutator IPM magnetoelectrically-excited in-wheel-hub motors/generators, E-M transmission and ABS/ESC control modules.
+The CPU function in unison with the DC-AC macrocommutator IPM magnetoelectrically-excited in-wheel-hub E-M/M-E motors/generators, E-M transmission and ABS/ESC control modules.